- A gunman shot and injured two Gainesville Police officers before being fatally shot on East University Avenue on Wednesday morning.

 A gunman opened fire on Gainesville Police Department (GPD) officers responding to a 911 call of a shot fired early Wednesday morning on East University Avenue.

-Officers returned fired in an extended standoff that ended with the gunman shot and killed.
-Two officers were injured in the standoff, one in upper body and the other in the lower body.
+Officers returned fire in an extended standoff that ended with the gunman shot and killed.
+Two officers were injured in the standoff, one in the upper body and the other in the lower body.
 Both officers were taken to UF Health Shands Hospital before being released hours later.

 “Our officers, by the grace of God, were able to engage the suspect in a violent exchange of gunfire, resulting in the death of the assailant who passed on scene,” GPD Chief Nelson Moya told reporters on scene.